Keep Crater Lake Wild!

 Beyond the Caldera

-Crater Lake and its surrounding wildlands have inspired people for generations, as it provides the postcard image encapsulating Oregon's natural beauty, heritage and commitment to conservation.
+Crater Lake and its surrounding wildlands have inspired people for generations, as it provides the postcard image encapsulating Oregon's natural beauty, heritage, and commitment to conservation.
 But despite the popularity of this state icon, Crater Lake is not actually protected Wilderness.

 Every year, Crater Lake National Park attracts half a million visitors who come to gaze into its pure, clean water, to marvel at its unique geology, and to explore its rugged backcountry, first preserved in 1902.

 But the natural beauty of Crater Lake extends far beyond Wizard Island and the caldera.
 It includes spectacular roadless lands inside and outside of the official boundaries of the park, including the Pumice Desert, the craggy spires and wild forests of Mount Thielsen, the rugged backcountry of Mount Bailey, and the headwaters of the Rogue and Umpqua rivers.
-Many of these prisine areas are perfect for hikers looking to experience the true beauty and of Crater Lake.
+Many of these pristine areas are perfect for hikers looking to experience the true beauty and of Crater Lake.

 Check out our new hiking page, Secrets of Crater Lake: Hikes and Adventures From the Rim and Beyond